Possession Implies Mastery

 - It's a plot point in Mass Effect: the peoples of the galaxy have access to Mass Relay technology, and are able to use it quite effectively, but have no real understanding of it (or rather, they understand how Mass Relay technology works, but can't replicate it).

-- Played with Final Fantasy VI, Sabin, (a martial artist that spent the better half of 10 years living secluded in a wooded valley,) Cyan (a technophobe samurai,) and Shadow (a ninja who lives off the land and presumably doesn't hang around machines much) all manage to be able to use Magitek Armor within minutes of finding some, when it took members of the Empire that owns them months, if not years to do the same.
+- Played with Final Fantasy VI, Sabin, (a martial artist that spent the better half of 10 years living secluded in a wooded valley,) Cyan (a technophobe samurai,) and Shadow (a ninja who lives off the land and presumably doesn't hang around machines much) all manage to be able to use Magitek Armor within minutes of finding some.
 However, Cyan initially cannot pilot his armor, and Sabin comes from a kingdom with highly advanced technology, so at least in his case this may be somewhat justified.
-However, in both the opening and if you bring her for this later scene, Terra can perform more powerful moves, like the TechMissile, suggesting that she knows her way around much better than the others.

 - A similar scene occurs in Final Fantasy X. Auron hands Tidus a sword.
 He stumbles a bit, but once he gets used to the weight, he's pretty much fine.
 Auron is more effective, but then again his weapons are heavier.